engwbc/gatk_pipeline/README.md

 This pipeline is adapted from the GATK [Genome Analysis Best Practices Workflow](https://gatk.broadinstitute.org/hc/en-us/articles/360035535912-Data-pre-processing-for-variant-discovery) to obtain genetic variants for human samples.

-In brief, the pipeline converts raw, unmapped sequencing data from FASTQ files into variant calling files (VCF).
+In brief, the pipeline converts raw, unmapped sequencing data from FASTQ files into variant calling format (VCF) files.
 Reads within the VCF file are sorted and mapped to a reference genome with low quality reads and adapters removed.

 ### Pipeline overview